sts10/sts10.github.io/_posts/2021-10-25-rust-target-directory-clean-up.markdown

 ## Other tools

+- [kondo](https://github.com/tbillington/kondo) is a newer clean-up tool.
+One nice advantage it offers is that it supports projects in Rust, Node, Unity, Haskell, Python, Jupyter Notebook, [and more](https://github.com/tbillington/kondo#supports).

 - [Broot](https://dystroy.org/broot/) seems similar to Dust, but it's got a lot of documentation that I couldn't grok quickly.

 - [Durt](https://github.com/cauebs/durt) seems like a simpler version of the tools described above.
 It aims to calculate the size of files and directories.